Batona Trail: Wharton State Forest

 The portion of the Batona Trail through Wharton State Forest is maintained by the State Park Service and the Batona (BAck TO NAture) Hiking Club.

 Carranza Memorial

 The Batona Trail passes the Carranza Memorial within Wharton State Forest.
 There is a 12 ft monument dedicated to Captain Aviator Emilio Carranza, whose plane crashed here on July 13, 1928.
 Carranza was born in Mexico in 1905 and began flying at a young age, after fighting against the Yaqui in the Yaqui rebellion.
 At age 22, he made the third longest non-stop flight.
-Carranza crashed in the pinelands of Tabernacle, New Jersey, along what is now known as Carranza Road, while returning from a good-will flight to the United States from Mexico.
+Carranza crashed in the pinelands of Tabernacle, New Jersey, along what is now known as Carranza Road while returning from a goodwill flight to the United States from Mexico.
 Every year a ceremony is held on July 13 to remember Emilio Carranza's life and achievements.

 Apple Pie Hill

 Apple Pie Hill is the highest point along the trail at 205 ft above sea level.
 The hill sports a 60 ft fire tower at the summit, providing impressive panoramic views across the region and making it a popular destination.